A Survey on Cross-Lingual Summarization: Datasets

+More recently, \citet{Wang2022ClidSumAB} construct XSAMSum and XMediaSum, which directly employ professional translators to translate summaries of two dialogue-oriented MS datasets, i.e., SAMSum~\cite{gliwa-etal-2019-samsum} and MediaSum~\cite{zhu-etal-2021-mediasum}, from English to both German and Chinese.
+In this way, their datasets achieve much higher quality than those automatically constructed ones.

-Intuitively, one straightforward way to build XLS datasets is directly translating the summaries of a MS dataset from their original language to different target languages.
-The datasets built in this way are named synthetic datasets, which could benefit from existing MS datasets.
-En2ZhSum~\cite{zhu-etal-2019-ncls} is constructed through utilizing a sophisticated MT service\footnote{\url{http://www.zkfy.com/}} to translate the summaries of CNN/Dailymail~\cite{Hermann2015TeachingMT} and MSMO~\cite{zhu-etal-2018-msmo} from English to Chinese.
-In the same way, Zh2EnSum~\cite{zhu-etal-2019-ncls} is built through translating the summaries of LCSTS~\cite{hu-etal-2015-lcsts} from Chinese to English.
-Since the translation results provided by MT services might contain flaws, En2ZhSum and Zh2EnSum further use the round-trip translation (RTT) strategy to filter out low-quality samples.
+\textbf{Quality Controlling.} Since the translation results provided by MT services might contain flaws, En2ZhSum, Zh2EnSum and En2DeSum further use the round-trip translation (RTT) strategy to filter out low-quality samples.
 Specifically, given a monolingual document-summary pair $\langle D_{\textrm{src}},S_{\textrm{src}} \rangle$, the summary $S_{\textrm{src}}$ is first translated to a target langauge $S'_{\textrm{tgt}}$, and then $S'_{\textrm{tgt}}$ is translated back to the source language $S'_{\textrm{src}}$.
 Next, $\langle D_{src},S'_{tgt} \rangle$ will be retained as an XLS sample only if the \textrm{ROUGE} scores between $S_{src}$ and $S'_{src}$ exceed the pre-defined thresholds.
 In addition, the translated summaries in the test set of En2ZhSum and Zh2EnSum are post-edited by human annotators to ensure the reliability of model evaluation.

-Later, \citet{bai-etal-2021-cross} propose En2DeSum through translating the English Gigaword\footnote{LDC2011T07} to German using the WMT’19 English-German winner MT model~\cite{ng-etal-2019-facebook} and the RTT strategy.
-Though these datasets make great contributions and promote the XLS research to some extent, most of their samples are automatically constructed without human post-editing, resulting in limited quality.
-More recently, \citet{Wang2022ClidSumAB} construct XSAMSum and XMediaSum, which directly employ professional translators to translate summaries of two dialogue-oriented MS datasets, i.e., SAMSum~\cite{gliwa-etal-2019-samsum} and MediaSum~\cite{zhu-etal-2021-mediasum}, from English to both German and Chinese.
-In this way, their datasets achieve much higher quality than those automatically constructed ones.
+As for manually translated synthetic datasets, i.e., XSAMSum and XMediaSum, \citet{Wang2022ClidSumAB} design a quality control loop, where data reviewers and experts participate, to ensure the accuracy of the translation.